 Her love of pets led Nikki to professional dog training, specializing in training rescue dogs and the "urban dog."
 She is considered an urban dog guru and her animal welfare efforts have earned her the nickname of "Saint Nik."
 With more than 25 books on birds to her credit, she is also one of the country's leading exotic bird experts.
 Nikki writes a rescue column, MUTTerings, for Dog Fancy magazine's website, DogChannel.com and a training column called "Ask the Trainer" for iLoveDogs.com.

 Before beginning her career as a freelance writer and editor, Nikki worked as an acquisitions and development editor at Macmillan Publishing and IDG Books Worldwide, Inc., where she specialized in the non-fiction market and edited more than 60 non-fiction titles.
 During her second year in graduate school at NYU, Nikki held a year-long publishing internship at Regan Books, a division of HarperCollins.
-She also freelance edits books and magazine and web content.
+She also freelance edits books and magazine and web content, and produces video content for pet product companies.

 Nikki is a volunteer mentor at PowerPoetry.org, helping kids ages 13 to 21 fulfill their dreams of writing poems, and has volunteered with Starbuck’s Urban Blend writing series, in conjunction with Scholastic, helping youth hone their writing skills and publish their writing, and volunteered with a program at the Public Theater in New York City teaching playwriting to children who lost a parent on 9/11.
 She also volunteers weekly at The Wild Bird Fund, Manhattan's only wildlife care center.